Do Small Dogs Pee More Often?

 Research shows that little dogs may feel the need to scent mark more frequently than big dogs.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Whether you have a big dog or a small pup, you’ve probably seen your dog scent mark (or urine mark), which is when they release a small amount of urine, usually in multiple locations.
-Marking is a common dog behavior but if your pup does it often, you might be wondering if it’s normal.
-Turns out, small dogs are actually more likely to pee frequently on walks.
-Here’s everything you need to know.
+OK, here’s one all dog parents will know.
+Even if you have a puppy, and you’ve been their parent for just a few days, you’ve probably already seen them scent mark.
+This is when your dog releases a small amount of urine, usually in multiple locations.
+Marking is a common dog behavior, but if your pup does it often, you might be wondering if that’s normal.

 What is Scent Marking?

 Scent marking is a common form of communication across a wide range of animals.
 Although dogs can scent mark in various ways, they most often use urine, which is obvious to anyone who has watched dogs pee here, there, and effing everywhere while out on a walk.